.png)

 -

-There is no evidence to support the effectiveness of this approach even though you may see adverts that this works and therapists overseas in countries, such as Poland, still recommend this.
-You can find out more about it's lack of evidence on the RCSLT website
+There is no evidence to support the effectiveness of this approach even though you may see adverts that this works and therapists overseas may still recommend this.
+You can find out more about its lack of evidence on the RCSLT website.

 Understanding of Language